Skip to content

 The Australian Connection

-The artist’s use of Australian First World War soldiers in this exhibition’s imagery is also not one of chance.
+Australian influence is apparent throughout this exhibition, with its origin in a carefully crafted design process rather than random choice alone.
 Australian cultural icons, photographer Frank Hurley and artist Will Longstaff, produced work of such significance, that aspects of their work have been adopted and used in Recovering The Past.

 Pioneering photographer Hurley, first gained prominence through his participation on Sir Ernest Shackleton’s ill-fated Antarctic expedition.
 His much celebrated images of battle scenes along the First World War’s Western Front are the finest of that period.